ResNet After All? Neural ODEs and Their Numerical Solution: Interaction of Neural ODE and ODE solver can lead to discrete dynamics

-To test whether the observation discussed above generalizes across different datasets, we train Neural ODE models on the two synthetic datasets as well as on MNIST and cifar10.
-For training the Neural ODE, Euler's method and a 4th order Runge Kutta (rk4) method were used (detailed descriptions of these methods can be found in \cite{hairerWanner}).
+For training the Neural ODE with fixed step solvers, Euler's method and a 4th order Runge--Kutta (rk4) method were used (descriptions of these methods can be found in \citet{hairerWanner}).
 The trained Neural ODE was then tested with different step sizes and solvers.
 For a Neural ODE trained with Euler's method, the model was tested with Euler's method, the midpoint method and the rk4 method.
 The testing step size was chosen as a factor of 0.5, 0.75, 1, 1.5, and 2 of the original step size used for training.
 For rk4, we only tested using the rk4 method with different step sizes.
+Likewise, the adaptive step solver experiments were performed using Fehlberg21 and Dopri54.
+The models were trained and tested using different tolerances and solvers.
+The models trained using Fehlberg21 were tested using Fehlberg21 and Dopri54, whereas the models trained using Dopri54 were only tested using Dopri54.
+The testing tolerance was chosen as a factor of 0.1, 1, and 10 of the original tolerance used for training.
+Here we do not show the results for all training step sizes and tolerances, but reduced the data to maintain readability of the plots (for plots showing all the data see the Supplementary Material Section \ref{sec:appendix_exp}).
 We report an average over five runs, where we used an aggregation of seeds for which the Neural ODE model trained successfully (the results for all seeds are disclosed in the Supplementary Material).
-We did not tune all hyper-parameters to reach best performance for each step size.
-Rather, we focused on hyper-parameters that worked well across the entire range of step sizes used for training (see Supplementary Material for more details of the choice of hyper parameters and the architecture of the Neural ODE).
+We did not tune all hyper-parameters to reach best performance for each solver configuration.
+Rather, we focused on hyper-parameters that worked well across the entire range of step sizes and tolerances used for training (see Supplementary Material for the choice of hyper parameters and the architecture of the Neural ODE).